-Don’t use antipsychotics as a first choice to treat behavioral symptoms of dementia.
-Identifying and addressing causes of behavior change can make treatment unnecessary.
+Don’t use antipsychotics as the first choice to treat behavioral symptoms of dementia, avoiding prescription before careful evaluation and removal of precipitating factors.

-6. Richter T, Meyer G, Möhler R, Köpke S. Psychosocial interventions for reducing antipsychotic medication in care home residents.
-Cochrane Database Syst Rev. 2012 Dec 12;12:CD008634.
+5. Richter T, Meyer G, Möhler R, Köpke S. Psychosocial interventions for reducing antipsychotic medication in care home residents.
+Cochrane Database Syst Rev. 2012 Dec 12;12:CD008634

 Attention.
 Please note that these items are provided only for information and are not intended as a substitute for consultation with a clinician.
 Patients with any specific questions about the items on this list or their individual situation should consult their clinician.